tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ## Conclusions, Observations, Recommendations

 - Bünz B. et al [[1]] proposed that the switch commitment scheme defined by Ruffing T. et al. [[24]] can be used for Bulletproofs if doubts in the underlying cryptographic hardness (discrete log) assumption arise in future.
-The switch commitment scheme allows for a block chain with proofs that are currently only computationally binding to later switch to a proof system that is perfectly binding and secure against quantum adversaries, but weakening the perfectly hiding property as a drawback and slowing down all proof calculations.
-In this proposal all Pedersen commitments will be replaced with ElGamal Commitments<sup>[def][egc~]</sup> to move from computationally binding to perfectly binding.
-Bünz B. et al [[1]] also have further ideas about how the ElGamal commitments can possibly be enhanced to improve the hiding property to be statistical or perfect.
+The switch commitment scheme allows for a block chain with proofs that are currently only computationally binding to later switch to a proof system that is perfectly binding and secure against quantum adversaries; this will weaken the perfectly hiding property as a drawback and slow down all proof calculations.
+In their proposal all Pedersen commitments will be replaced with ElGamal Commitments<sup>[def][egc~]</sup> to move from computationally binding to perfectly binding.
+Bünz B. et al [[1]] also gave further ideas about how the ElGamal commitments can possibly be enhanced to improve the hiding property to be statistical or perfect.
 -
 -